harness/developer-hub/docs/platform/Resource-Development/16_APIs/api-quickstart.md

 ## Create a Harness API key and token

 Harness APIs use API keys to authenticate requests.
 Create an API key in your Harness user profile, add tokens to the key, and then use the token in your API requests.
-For more information, go to [Add and Manage API Keys](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys).
+For more information, go to [Manage API keys](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys).

 <figure>